Course Title: Environmental Issues in Chemical Perspective

 On successful completion of this course you will be able to:

-2. Display technical competence in basic chemistry; specifically collect, accurately record, interpret, and draw conclusions from scientific data
+2. Collect, accurately record, interpret, and draw conclusions from scientific data

 Overview of Learning Activities